 Loyola University Chicago School of Law, JD 2023

 This past January, the American Red Cross announced that the United States was facing its worst blood shortage in over a decade, posing a significant risk to patient care and causing doctors to make difficult decisions in determining which patients should be prioritized for blood transfusions given the dwindling supply.
 The staggering decrease in blood and platelet donations can be attributed to the global COVID-19 pandemic driving up the need for donations and the hesitancy people have had to leave their homes over the past two years.
-Even in this desperate time of need for blood, gay and bisexual men in America are still prevented from donating because of discrimination.
+Even in this desperate time of need for blood, gay and bisexual men in America are still discriminated against when it comes to donating blood.

 A history of discrimination